 You can reduce the amount you’ll need to keep in the duty deferment account if you belong to the Simplified Import VAT Accounting (SIVA) system or apply for a reduced security facility.
-To find out about SIVA deferring, read the guide on reducing financial guarantees provided for import duty and VAT.
+To find out about SIVA deferring, read the guide on VAT and import duty: reducing financial guarantees.

 To apply for a duty deferment account, you need to complete and submit specific HMRC forms:

-- find form C 1200 (Application for Approval of Deferment Arrangements) on the HMRC website
+- [https://www.gov.uk/government/publications/import-and-export-deferment-arrangements-application-for-approval-c1200) (Application for Approval of Deferment Arrangements)

-- find form C 1202 (Duty Deferment - Instruction to Bank or Building Society to Pay Direct Debits) on the HMRC website
+- find form C1202 (Duty Deferment - Instruction to Bank or Building Society to Pay Direct Debits)

-- find form C 1207N (Standing Authority for Agents to request Deferment of Duty against Importers Deferment Approval Number) from the HMRC website
+- find form C1207N (Standing Authority for Agents to request Deferment of Duty against Importers Deferment Approval Number)

 If you have CFSP authorisation and you pay some or all of your duties and taxes to HMRC through a third parties duty deferment account, you may be able to reduce the amount of security you provide.
 The security is reduced from a month’s dues to what you would owe over eight to ten days.
 However, it should still cover your own and any clients’ liabilities for all goods imported under the scheme.
 Your duty deferment account should still cover a full month’s worth of revenue payments.